 Databases in the IT Learning Centre

 For many of these titles, you can attend a taught course at the IT Learning Centre, or download the course pack (workbook + exercise files) and work at your own pace.
 Courses are currently taught using Access, and the materials for earlier versions are available for download.

 Access is the database software that often comes with Microsoft Office (for Windows).
 It is easy to learn and widely used for modestly-sized projects.
 Even if you are likely to use other software for your project, Access is a good environment for learning about how databases work.

-If you need to build basic skills to work on a database that has already been built, using forms and queries and adding data to tables that are in place, then the Lynda.com course Access 2013: Essentials for you.
+If you need to build basic skills to work on a database that has already been built, using forms and queries and adding data to tables that are in place, then the online course Access 2016: Essential Training is for you.

 Essential Design Concepts

 If you are building a new database from scratch, then the course for you is “Databases: Concepts of database design”, which discusses the concepts of good database design, without reference to any particular software.
 Here you learn to analyse your project and design the tables, fields, properties and relationships that will make up your database structure.
 If the structure is not properly thought-through, you are likely to have problems later with analysing your data and querying your results.